formatjs/formatjs/website/docs/react-intl/components.md

 />
 ```

-**IMPORTANT**: The render function for each rich tag takes in a spread of `chunks` instead of a single argument.
-The reason behind this is that `chunks` can contain both `string` & `ReactElement` so we cannot merge them into a single argument like string concatenation.

 **Function as the child**
-Since rich text formatting allows embedding `ReactElement`, in function as the child scenario, function will receive a spread of chunks instead of a single message
+Since rich text formatting allows embedding `ReactElement`, in function as the child scenario, the function will receive the formatted message chunks as a single parameter.

 ```tsx
 <FormattedMessage